kyberdrb/clean_pacman_cache_dir/README.md

     - specialized 'std::less' with dereferenced comparison by '\*' with public friend/member operator< with specialized 'std::less' with dereferenced comparison by '\*' (encapsulation conforming)
     - public friend/member operator< with specialized 'std::less' with dereferenced comparison by '->' (encapsulation violating - putting implementation details into generic function)

-- std::find - passing unique ptr ref
+- std::find - passing dereferenced unique ptr - the underlying instance
-    - specialized 'std::less' with dereferenced comparison by '->' without public friend operator< (unnecessary to overload 'operator<' for custom type - the specialized 'std::less' struct functor will have the same comparison logic as the operator< itself, therefore the specialized 'std::less' for custom element type is enough to sort elements at insertion in the 'std::set')
-    - specialized 'std::less' with dereferenced comparison by '\*' with public friend/member operator< with specialized 'std::less' with dereferenced comparison by '\*' (encapsulation conforming)
-    - public friend/member operator< with specialized 'std::less' with dereferenced comparison by '->' (encapsulation violating - putting implementation details into generic function)
+    - public friend operator== with all const params

 - find_if
     - lambda